 The KSP software is included with the switcher application software.
-Purchasing the option provides a software license that enables the interface, and includes a customized PC keyboard.
-The license activates an unlimited number of KSP applications associated with a video processor frame.
+Purchasing the option provides a software license that enables the interface for the selected switcher, and includes a customized PC keyboard.
+The license activates an unlimited number of KSP applications associated with the licensed video processor frame.
 Additional customized PC keyboards are also available for purchase.